Water Supply Information

 Information from the Indiana Department of Environmental Management on the EPA chemical contaminant levels for safe drinking water.

-Frost-proof (or freezeless) hydrants with stop and waste valves which, when turned off, drain back and discharge through subsurface outlets are not approved for use in public facilities.
-This policy relates to water distribution systems serving properties and commercial facilities under the jurisdiction of the State Department of Health.
+Frost-proof (or freeze free) hydrants with stop and waste valves which, when turned off, drain back and discharge through subsurface outlets are not approved for use in public facilities.
+This policy relates to water distribution systems serving properties and commercial facilities under the jurisdiction of the State Department of Health (ISDH).

-These Frequently Asked Questions about ground water and water wells include information on the proper abandonment and plugging of wells that are no longer being used.
+The Indiana Department of Natural Resources (IDNR) Frequently Asked Questions about ground water and water wells include information on the proper abandonment techniques, ground water quality, driller and well requirements, and well-related records database.

 Indiana Public Water Supply Database